FundTokens/FundTokens.Contracts/docs/02-CONTRACT_SPECIFICATIONS.md

 #### `release()`

-Allows funds to be spent only when authorization token is present in transaction inputs.
+Allows input to be spent only when authorization token is present in transaction inputs.

 **Validation**:
 - At least one input must contain the `authToken` category
 - No other checks - contract is purely authorization-gated

-**Usage**: Custody owner token, fee collection destination
+**Usage**: Fee collection destination

 **Implementation**: See [contracts/simple_vault.cash](../fund-tokens-contracts/contracts/simple_vault.cash) for full source code.